contaware/git-docs-notes/README.md

 ### Branch

-When switching branch, the Working Directory is updated, but uncommitted changes are not touched!
+When switching branch, the Working Tree is updated, but uncommitted changes are not touched!

 - List: